luihabl/hyplex/README.md

 - Open MPI - https://www.open-mpi.org/
 - HYPRE - https://github.com/hypre-space/hypre

 Download HYPRE and extract it in the `/lib/` folder, then build the library in this folder.
-After building MPI and HYPRE it is necessary to modify `compile.sh` to include the version of HYRE.
-Finally, to build the code, just execute the command `./compile.sh`.
+After building MPI and HYPRE it is necessary to modify the`Makefile` to include the version of HYRE, this is done modifying the variable `hypre_dr`  to the folder name that contains the library, e.g. , `hypre-2.16.0`.
+Finally, to build the code, just execute the command `make`.

-Compile with the `-D VERBOSE` flag to print more information during execution.
+Compile with the `-D VERBOSE` flag in the variable `CXXFLAGS` to print more information during runtime.

 ## To do

-- Do colisionless DSMC to simulate expansion of neutrals
+- Do collisionless DSMC to simulate expansion of neutrals
+- Why the highest density is still too low, when compared to the theory?

 Backlog:

 - Correction of electric field in Dirichlet boundaries with Gauss law
-- Smooth the calculation of E_crit with moving average
+- Smooth the calculation of $E_{crit}$ with moving average
 - Add a time-varying electron injection to the simulation
 - Add an external circuit to the outer boundary when it is floating
 - Solving in cylindrical coordinates